Re3899Ed/XCs8T5gMY/GLRFEU/s6sx/learning-process_6F8d_1749297000.md

 ## Issues
-clear and has sufficient instructions to be able to reproduce the issue.
 Meta has a [bounty program](https://www.facebook.com/whitehat/) for the safe outlined on that page and do not file a public issue.